ElastAlert is a simple framework for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch.

 so-elastalert-test, and follow the prompt(s).

-Please note, all options available to
+so-elastalert-test does not yet include all options available to

 With Security Onion’s example rules, Elastalert is configured by default to only count the number of hits for a particular match, and will not return the actual log entry for which an alert was generated.